kubernetes-sigs/kueue/keps/3589-manage-jobs-selectively/README.md

 must be able to distinguish between top-level resources without queue names (which should be denied) and child resources that are owned by Kueue-managed parents (which must be admitted even if they do not have a queue name).
-In other words, the VAP must implement the same functionality as `jobframework.IsOwnerManagedByKueue` and cross check controller-references against managed kinds.
-This approach may be challenging to scale as the number of Kueue managed kinds increases and ancestor trees become deeper.
+In other words, the VAP must implement the same functionality as `jobframework.IsOwnerManagedByKueue` and cross check controller-references against managed Kinds.
+This approach may be challenging to scale as the number of Kueue managed Kinds increases and especially as the possible pairs of parent/child relationships grows.
+We expect JobSets to be adopted as an implementation mechanism by multiple Kueue managed Kinds.
+AppWrappers can be the parent for any Kueue managed Kind.
-For example in the not so distant future we might see: AppWrapper->PyTorchJob->JobSet->Job->Pod.

 As a concrete example, here is the simplest possible VAP (taken from [MLBatch](https://github.com/project-codeflare/mlbatch/blob/main/setup.k8s-v1.30/admission-policy.yaml))